smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Once you have your publish app service response, you will need to store the information provided in its `appServiceRecord` property.
 You will need the information later when you want to update your service's data.

 #### Watching for App Record Updates
 As noted in the introduction to this guide, one service for each type may become the "active" service.
-If your service is the active service, your `AppServiceRecord` parameter `serviceActive` will be updated to note that you are now the active service.
+If your service is the active service, your @![iOS]`SDLAppServiceRecord`!@ @![android, javaEE, javaSE]`AppServiceRecord`!@ parameter `serviceActive` will be updated to note that you are now the active service.

 @![iOS]